Hampden Park: Three Hampdens

-Queen's Park, the oldest club in Scottish football, have played at a venue called Hampden Park since October 1873.
-The first Hampden Park was overlooked by a nearby terrace named after Englishman John Hampden, who fought for the roundheads in the English Civil War.
-Queen's Park played at the first Hampden Park for 10 years beginning with a Scottish Cup tie on 25 October 1873.
-The ground hosted the first Scottish Cup Final, in 1874, and a Scotland v England match in 1878.
+Queen's Park, the oldest club in Scottish football, first played at a venue called Hampden Park on 25 October 1873.
+That ground was overlooked by a nearby terrace named after Englishman John Hampden, who fought for the roundheads in the English Civil War.
+It hosted the first Scottish Cup Final, played in 1874, and a Scotland v England match in 1878.

 The club moved to the second Hampden Park, 150 yards from the original, because the Cathcart District Railway planned a new line through the site of the ground's western terrace.
 A lawn bowling club at the junction of Queen's Drive and Cathcart Road marks the site of the first Hampden.
 The second Hampden Park opened in October 1884.
 It became a regular home to the Scottish Cup Final, but Celtic Park shared some of the big matches including the Scotland v England fixture in 1894.

 In the late 1890s, Queen's Park requested more land for development of the second Hampden Park.
 This was refused by the landlords, which led to the club seeking a new site.
 Henry Erskine Gordon agreed to sell 12 acres of land off Somerville Drive to Queen's Park in November 1899.
 James Miller designed twin grandstands along the south side of the ground with a pavilion wedged in between.
 The natural slopes were shaped to form banks of terracing, designed by Archibald Leitch.
 Construction of the new ground took over three years to complete; during the process, a disaster occurred at Ibrox in which part of the wooden terraces collapsed.
 In response, the terraces at Hampden were firmly set in the earthwork and innovative techniques were used to control spectators.